Helicopter Landing Zone Selection

 - The area must be free of stumps, brush, posts, large rocks, or anything over 18 inches high.

 - Consider the wind direction.
 Helicopters land and take off into the wind.

 - Choose an approach free of obstructions.
-Any obstruction should be relayed to the helicopter crew during initial radio contact.
+Any obstruction you cannot eliminate should be relayed to the helicopter crew during initial radio contact.